Professor: A. Hannus

 Assistant Professor: L. Karr

 Anthropology is the comparative study of people and their lifeways across the full temporal and spatial range of human experience.
 Cultural, biological, archeological, and evolutionary ecological lines of evidence contribute to anthropological descriptions and explanations of human diversity.
 Anthropology provides a strong foundation for interacting with diverse human cultures, an important ingredient for living successfully in modern society with its global focus.
 Anthropology is divided into four areas: Archeology, Cultural Anthropology, Physical Anthropology, and Linguistics.
-The Anthropology Major requires a year-abroad at the University of Exeter, Exeter, England, in the Department of Archaeology.
 This provides the student with a major that is especially strong in ecologically oriented archeology.
-Most students will have an opportunity to work on archeological excavations or in the Archeology Laboratory.
+All students will have an opportunity to work on archeological excavations or in the Archeology Laboratory.
 An emphasis in the area of museum techniques is also available.

 39 credit hours